TnnsBeast/HSM/README.md

 - MCU runs a RTOS that interacts with the FPGA HSM to perform secure boot and other cryptographic processes

 > This implementation is being devleoped using a Kintex 7 KC705 Development board, and is still very much a work in progress.
 I am hoping to eventually design and manufacture an ASIC HSM based on the FPGA implementation, but that will be a little while in the future.

+## Progress So Far

+- Working implementation of AES-256 encryption and decryption, performed combinationally (requires a single clock cycle)
+- Testbenches written for encryption and decryption modules

+## Currently Working On

+- SHA-256 implementation